radius-project/bicep-types-aws/artifacts/bicep/aws/aws.elasticloadbalancingv2/default/types.md

 * **AllocationId**: string: [Network Load Balancers] The allocation ID of the Elastic IP address for an internet-facing load balancer.
 * **IPv6Address**: string: [Network Load Balancers] The IPv6 address.
 * **PrivateIPv4Address**: string: [Network Load Balancers] The private IPv4 address for an internal load balancer.
+* **SourceNatIpv6Prefix**: string: [Network Load Balancers with UDP listeners] The IPv6 prefix to use for source NAT.
+Specify an IPv6 prefix (/80 netmask) from the subnet CIDR block or ``auto_assigned`` to use an IPv6 prefix selected at random from the subnet CIDR block.
 * **SubnetId**: string (Required): The ID of the subnet.

 ## Tag